natsukagami/gears-book/src/basic/structured_concurrency.md

 throw with a `CancellationException`.
 The `body` may catch and react to this exception, e.g. to clean up resources.

-The `Future` context will only attempt to unlink _after_ body has returned, whether normally nor by unwinding an exception.
+The `Future` context will only attempt to unlink _after_ body has returned, whether normally or by unwinding an exception.

 ![Context when Scope cancels and its body awaits](../images/scope_future_cancel_exc.png)